Swart-lab/Intronarrator/README.rst

 using its "intronless" model.

-The motivation for this is that AUGUSTUS's intron model leads to poor prediction of non-standard introns, such as the extremely short (mostly 15 bp) introns of heterotrichous ciliates.
+The motivation for this is that AUGUSTUS's intron model leads to poor prediction of extremely short (mostly 15 bp) introns of heterotrichous ciliates, despite having an intron length model designed to accommodate extreme variation in intron lengths observed across eukaryotes.
 Despite trying a number of options to alter this model, we were unable to accurately predict introns - leading, more often than not, to predicted introns being incorrect ("faketrons").
 RNA-seq data, on the other hand, may be very extensive -- providing deep coverage of most genes.
 Thus, it is possible to predict the introns directly from RNA-seq data, and leave the rest of the gene prediction to AUGUSTUS.

 The approach is illustrated below: |approach|